secrets-detector/secerts-detector/performance-testing.md

 ## Troubleshooting

-### Script doesn't execute
-- Ensure the script has execute permissions (`chmod +x ghas-performance-test.sh`)
-- Check that you have Bash version 4.0 or higher
+### No module named error
+- Ensure you've installed all required packages: `pip install aiohttp pandas matplotlib jinja2`

-### "Connection refused" errors
+### Connection refused errors
 - Verify the Secrets Detector services are running
 - Check the host and port settings
 - Ensure there are no firewall rules blocking the connection

-### "bc command not found" error
-- Install the bc package:
-  - Ubuntu/Debian: `apt-get install bc`
-  - Red Hat/CentOS: `yum install bc`
-  - macOS: `brew install bc`

-### Timestamp errors
-- If you see errors related to timestamps, make sure the script is using the compatible `get_time_ms()` function
+### Memory issues with large tests
+- For very large tests, you might need to increase your system's memory limits
+- Consider running with a smaller concurrency value

 ## Extending the Script

 You can customize the script by:

-1. Adding more payload types to test different secret patterns
+1. Adding more payload types in the Python code
-2. Adding authentication if your endpoint requires it
+2. Modifying the request parameters or headers
+3. Implementing custom analysis functions
-3. Integrating with monitoring tools for deeper performance analysis
+4. Integrating with external monitoring systems
-4. Adding distributed testing capabilities
+5. Adding distributed testing capabilities across multiple machines

 ## Final Notes